WPManageNinja/paymattic-docs/docs/donation-and-product-fields/add-currency-switcher-in-wordpress-form.md

 #### API Key Configuration in Paymattic's General Settings

-To make the currency switcher field functional, you must configure your Currency API Key in the General Settings of Paymattic.
-To learn the process, follow the steps below –
+To make the currency switcher field functional, you must configure your Currency API Key in the **General Settings** of Paymattic.

 ##### Get the API Key from Currency API